nestjs/docs.nestjs.com/content/recipes/crud.md

 Also, the response will contain a `faction` object with the `name` column selected because it was set to `eager: true` and thus persists in every response.

-More information about relations you can find in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Controllers#join).
+You can find more information about relations in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Controllers#join).

 #### Path params validation